sebastian-colomar/protech/upgrade/oc-adm/bin/README.md

 scp -i ${SSH_KEY} ${GITHUB_REPO}.tgz ${REMOTE_USER}@${MIRROR_HOST}:

 ```
 ### 1.4.
-Now you can log in into the mirror host and continue there the mirroring process:
+You can now log in to the mirror host and continue the mirroring process there:
 ```
 ssh -i ${SSH_KEY} ${REMOTE_USER}@${MIRROR_HOST}